 This document is for information purposes only and does not constitute or form part of any offer to issue or sell or any solicitation of any offer to subscribe for or purchase any particular investments.
 Opinions expressed in this document may be changed without notice at any time after publication.
-We therefore disclaim any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable directly or indirectly to the use of or reliance upon the information.
+We therefore disclaim any liability for any loss, liability, damage (whether direct or consequential) or directly or indirectly to the use of or reliance upon the information.